quentin389/stock-to-cryptotaxcalculator.io/README.md

 of the making, works only in the UK, and you should never do anything with your taxes without consulting your accountant or making SURE you know the tax code.

+## Correct file formats

+Please note that in many places I throw errors if the files being parsed are not **exactly** in the same format as the files I had as examples.
+That is because I can't predict or assume that some variation means something specific without analysing it.
+So it's better to say "stop, I don't know what is this" than allow a deviation and produce random output.

+This means that it's possible that almost any new file being parsed will throw an error.

+Also, keep in mind that cryptotaxcalculator.io format and rules also change, so even with source files in correct format, in time something may change and stop producing desired effects.

 ## Available Conversions

 This parser accepts the following formats: